-AP FACT CHECK: Trump spreads distortions at Davos
+AP FACT CHECK: Trump’s Davos remarks rife with distortion

 Neither the lapse nor the restoration was directly tied in any way to the Trump administration.

 The Trump administration generally has supported historically black colleges, as previous administrations have done, and it’s true that such schools have faced financial struggles and some have closed.
-The Trump administration has expanded access to federal support for black schools with religious affiliations and in 2018 forgave federal loans given to several of them after hurricanes Katrina and Rita.
+The Trump administration has expanded access to federal support for black schools with religious affiliations and in 2018 forgave federal loans given to several of them after hurricanes.

 But this segment of university education was not vanishing and Trump is not its savior.